build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ---

-## Deploy Cloud9 Instance
+## Deploy a Cloud9 Instance

 Before we deploy our asset tracking app, we need to deploy an AWS Cloud9 Instance.
 Navigate to the AWS Console and select **Cloud9**.
 Next select **Create environment**.

 ![AWS Console showing how to create an environment](./images/1.1.png)

 Set the instance type to `t3.small` and provide a name.
-Select **Create**
+Select **Create**.

 ![AWS Cloud9 Console showing deployment options](./images/1.1.2.png)

 Once the Cloud9 instance has launched, we can begin deploying our app.

-## Deploying the tracking app
+## Deploy the Tracking App

 From your Cloud9 terminal, clone the repo:

 ```bash
 git clone https://github.com/aws-samples/amazon-location-samples.git
 ```

-Next, navigate to the app directory
+Next, navigate to the app directory:

 ```bash
 cd amazon-location-samples/maplibre-js-react-iot-asset-tracking/
 ```

 Install our dependencies:

 ```bash
 npm install
 ```

-In order to configure Amplify, we need to setup an AWS Profile on the Cloud9 instance.
+In order to configure Amplify, we need to set up an AWS Profile on the Cloud9 instance.
 To do this, enter the following command, making sure to replace the region with the region you are running the lab in.
-For example for us-east-1:
+For example, for us-east-1:

 ```bash
 echo $'[profile default]\nregion=us-east-1' > ~/.aws/config
 ```

-Next we need to ensure Amplify is installed
+Next we need to ensure Amplify is installed:

 ```bash
 npm install -g @aws-amplify/cli
 ```

-Now we can initialize our Amplify environment
+Now we can initialize our Amplify environment:

 ```bash
 amplify init
 ```

-Accept the default options
+Accept the default options.

 ```bash
 Note: It is recommended to run this command from the root of your app directory
 ?
 Enter a name for the project maplibrejsreactiotas